 No doubt, not everyone likes olive oil.
 Some people just don’t find it tasty, and it’s completely fine.
-However, that shouldn’t stop you from consuming it, and today I’m going to show you how you can neutralize the olive oil taste and its bitterness so that you can adapt to its taste quicker.
+But that shouldn’t stop you from consuming it.
+At least it didn’t stop me.

 To neutralize the olive oil taste and get rid of its bitterness, you can: